Wrongful Death Lawyer in Nashville

 Police reports, 911 dispatch tapes, statements from witnesses, photographs taken by professionals and/or witnesses, background checks, video footage from security cameras, and more.

 Monetary compensation is distributed according to the law, not the decedent’s will, and is divided according to the family dynamic and relationship.
 If the deceased was married and survived by his/her partner, the spouse gets all the proceeds.
 If the deceased was married with children, the proceeds are divided equally, with the spouse guaranteed at least one third of the money.
 If the deceased was not married and had no children, his/her parents are entitled to all the compensation.
 These rules are not set in stone.
 Our Nashville wrongful death lawyers are happy to answer questions about more complex situations.

 Wrongful death cases can be arduous, with several factors to consider before a judge ascertains responsibility and awards compensation.
 The plaintiff must prove fault, along with some form of negligence or abuse.
 In many cases, this is difficult – especially if it concerns a patient who switched health care facilities and professionals many times before his or her death.
 There are dozens of different types of wrongful death cases and each deserves due care.

 At Larry R. Williams, PLLC, we’re here to provide you peace of mind during an otherwise stressful experience.
-Our compassionate attorneys will handle your wrongful death case with professional ease and courtesy.
+Our compassionate Nashville wrongful death attorneys will handle your case with professional ease and courtesy.
 We’ll gather the appropriate evidence and resources to support your claims and argue for you in a court of law.
 If you or your family is thinking about filing a wrongful death suit after the death of a loved one, speak to a personal injury attorney right away.